-3D Coffee Café Card Tutorial
+3D Bench Fold Café Card Tutorial

 There are times when I see something handmade and think “I can make that!” only to find no instructions are available or the instructions won’t work with the materials I have.
+That’s what happened with this Bench Fold Cafe Card – Instructions were for A4 and A5 size cards, although I needed A2 for our post in the United States.

 This tutorial may seem to have a lot of steps, but I promise each one is easy and the final product is worth it.

-Here is my finished cafe card:
+Here is my finished Bench Fold Cafe card:

 Instructions for this card: